lamasne/orgamization-app/README.md

 rules_version = '2';
 service cloud.firestore {
   match /databases/{database}/documents {

-    // Only allow access to a user's own document in userQuests match /userQuests/{userId} {
+    match /userQuests/{userId} {
       allow read, write: if request.auth != null && request.auth.uid == userId;
     }

-    // Deny everything else
     match /{document=**} {
       allow read, write: if false;
     }
   }
 }
 ```

-## Notes

-* Make sure icons are properly set in `manifest.json` for regular, maskable, and optional monochrome.
-* The app is designed as a SPA but can be wrapped as a TWA for Android.
-* Keep `twa-build/` separate from React source to avoid clutter.

 ## License